Losing a cherished pet can be a devastating and traumatic experience. In order to heal, it’s important to give yourself the space and time to grieve.

 “People slowly get better and they are not crying every day,” she says.

 Many people who come to the group say their pain is so intense they never want to get another pet.
+If you have a friend who lost his or her pet, try to console them.
+Give strength and support with a prayer for grieving friend.

 “We tell them that someday you will not feel this way and you will feel the need to get another pet,” she says.
 But if you’re asking yourself am I ready, you’re not ready.
 A lot of times your deceased pet will guide you to your new pet.
 Just be open to it happening.”